Jcparkyn/phetch/README.md

 - Automatically handles loading and error states, and updates your components whenever the state changes.
 - Automatically caches data returned by queries, and makes it easy to invalidate or update this cached data when needed.
 - Supports calling any async method as a query (not restricted just to HTTP requests).
-- Supports dependent queries, pagination, prefetching, request de-duplication, retries, CancellationTokens, and more.
+- Supports pagination, prefetching, request de-duplication, retries, dependent queries, CancellationTokens, and more.
 - 100% strongly typed, with nullability annotations.
-- Lightweight and easy to mix-and-match with other state management methods.
+- Lightweight and easy to combine with other state management methods.
 - No Javascript needed!

 ## Show me some code!